search this site

 Internet Explorer, Microsoft's web browser, is the primary route of spyware infection for most PCs at present.
 If you use a different browser, for example Opera or Firefox, then your browser will successfully resist many attacks, simply because many attacks are crafted to exploit vulnerabilities in software you're not using.
 Anti-virus and anti-spyware software only cleans up the mess afterwards and does not stop your browser being hijacked.
 The best way to avoid spyware is to avoid using Internet Explorer to browse the web.

-Outlook, Outlook Express and MSN Messenger also have their issues, and should be replaced with more secure and more feature-laden free programs such as Pegasus Mail and Trillian.
+Outlook and Outlook Express also have their issues, and should be replaced with more secure and more feature-laden free programs such as Thunderbird or Pegasus Mail.

-Email filtering may also be of benefit, in that it can be used to strip all emails with executable attachments, for example, from your inbox.
+Email filtering may also be of benefit, in that it can be used to strip all emails with executable attachments, for example, from your POP3-based mailboxes.

 Removing Malware